CycloneDX/cyclonedx-python-lib/README.md

 ----

-This Python package can render and read valid [CycloneDX][link_website] documents.
+OWASP [CycloneDX][link_website] is a full-stack Bill of Materials (BOM) standard that provides advanced supply chain capabilities for cyber risk reduction.

-CycloneDX is a lightweight BOM specification that is easily created, human-readable, and simple to parse.
+This Python package provides data models, validators and more, to help you create/render/read CycloneDX documents.

-**This module is not designed for standalone use.**
+**This package is not designed for standalone use.
+It is a library.**

 As of version `3.0.0`, the internal data model was adjusted to allow CycloneDX VEX documents to be produced as per [official examples](https://cyclonedx.org/capabilities/bomlink/#linking-external-vex-to-bom-inventory) linking a VEX